bola-de-gude-12/docs/Continia Document Capture/Development and Administration/On-Premises/Managing solutions/Managing solutions.md

 To reactivate from the role center:

 1. In the role center, the notification "\<Solution name\> has been installed.
 Would you like to activate it now?" is displayed.
-Select this notification to start the **Solution Activation** setup guide.
+Click this notification to start the **Solution Activation** setup guide.
-1. Complete the guide by following the on-screen instructions in order to reactivate the solution.
+1. Complete the guide by following the on-screen instructions to reactivate the solution.

 To reactivate via **Continia Solution Management**:

-1. Choose the {{search}} icon, enter **Continia Solution Management**, and then choose the related link.
+1. Search ({{search}}) for and select **Continia Solution Management**.
 1. On the **Continia Solution Management** page, a red label with the text "The company has not been activated correctly" is displayed.
-Select this label to reactivate the company, including all previously activated solutions.
-The red label will disappear upon activation.
+Click this label to reactivate the company, including all previously activated solutions.
+The red label disappears upon activation.

 ## To copy a company for use as a test company